 Validation of data against the TXC-PTI profile will take place in two stages:

 Is the data schema-compliant?
-This is a straightforward check that checks that the data as submitted is compliant with the basic requirements of the TXC v2.4 schema.
+This is a straightforward check that checks that the data as submitted is compliant with the basic requirements of the TXC v2.4 general schema.
 This is an in-built function of XML.

 Is the data TXC-PTI compliant?
 This is a programmatic check to ensure that the data meets the requirements of this profile, carried out by analysing the data in the TXC document.
-Bespoke systems are required to carry out these checks, and are being developed by DfT as part of the BOD programme.
+Bespoke systems are required to carry out these checks, and a validator has been developed by DfT as part of the BODS programme.

+In addition to the validator checks BODS carries out data quality tests include some PTI-TXC profile related matters, but most are focused on improving the quality and accuracy of information rather than technical compliance.
+The Data Quality tests are described in the document found at:

+https://publish.bus-data.dft.gov.uk/guidance/data-quality-definitions/

 The PTI-TXC profile is an additional set of constraints and clarifications that sit on top of TXC version 2.4.
 While every care has been taken to ensure compliance with TXC, this document will necessarily need to be read alongside the TransXChange schema guidance document.
 The most recent published version of this is version 59, which contains information on all versions up to and including TXC v2.5.
 Elements introduced for v2.5 can be ignored, but users should note that the guidance also contains clarifications and corrections to earlier versions of the schema guidance / standard.

 Abbreviations

-BOD Bus Open Data.
-The DfT Bus Open Data programme emerging from Section 18 of the Bus Services Act 2017.
+BODS Bus Open Data Service.
+The DfT Bus Open Data Service programme emerging from Section 18 of the Bus Services Act 2017.

 DfT The UK Department for Transport.

+EBSR Electronic Bus Service Registration

 OTC Office for the Traffic Commissioner.
 Responsible for the registering and compliance monitoring of local bus services to ensure that operators meet their statutory obligations.

 NOC National Operator Code.
 A unique code, usually four characters, that identifies an operator or operating division of an operator and which should be consistent across all systems.
 This can be found in the NOC database owned and managed by Traveline.